Simonomi/Phil-Swift-Hydra/README.md

 ### Notes:
-To get to startup folder, press windows + r, then type in "shell:startup" and press enter To hid files, right click > properties > check "hidden" To make a shortcut, right click > send to > desktop (create shortcut)
+To get to startup folder, press windows + r, then type in "shell:startup" and press enter To hide files, right click > properties > check "hidden" To make a shortcut, right click > send to > desktop (create shortcut)